asimpletune/craigslist-roommate-ad/ad.md

 * Yourself (hopefully)

 Open house:
-* TBD for this weekend (either 06/16, 06/17 or both - bring your dad if we end up coming on Sunday <3)
+* TBD for this weekend (either 08/31, 09/01 or both - you can bring your dad if they're not dirt biking)

 What to do next?
 Also, this place will go very quickly so please keep that in mind.
 Express your interest by sending an email!
 Doesn't have to be crazy, you can read the "enhanced version of the ad" (down below), to learn what we're like.
 In terms of what we're looking for, just you!
 Be yourself!